Anubothu-Aravind/mails_sender/README.md

-# Email Automation for Kognitiv Club Collaborations
+# Email Automation for Intelligentsia Club Collaborations

 This project streamlines the process of reaching out to organizations for potential collaborations by generating personalized emails from a list of companies and their details.
 The project consists of generating email drafts in Excel and sending them using Python scripts.